Swallowing the elephant (part 4)

 };

-.
-The idea is to keep Triangle
+from Shape.
+The idea is to keep Triangles as small as

 possible: they only store a pointer to the mesh that they’re a